 Previous assisted conception – Couples who have not previously received NHS funded assisted reproduction techniques (as defined below).

 The term 'assisted reproduction techniques' refers to treatments designed to lead to conception by means other than sexual intercourse, and includes intrauterine insemination (IUI), in vitro fertilisation (IVF), intracytoplasmic sperm injection (ICSI) and donor insemination (DI).

 The couple should be aware that although they may meet eligibility criteria for treatment, their clinician may decide that it is not clinically appropriate for them to receive assisted reproduction.

 Age – Restricted to women aged up to 40 years.

 Weight – Women must have a BMI (body mass index) of more than 19 and less than 30; Men must have a BMI of less than 30.

-Previous assisted conception – Neither partner has previously received NHS-funded assisted reproduction techniques.
+Previous assisted conception – The couple has not previously received NHS-funded assisted reproduction techniques.
 This applies unless failure of NHS-funded IUI is required to access IVF.

-This replaces the previous policy published in April 2015
+This replaces the previous policy published on 22 November 2017